 Prior to serving on the Board of Education, Tony served 3 terms as alderman for the 7th district on the Watertown City Council, from 2007 to 2013.
 As alderman, he served on the Finance Committee and the Public Works Commission, placing him at the center of many of the most important decisions being made in city government.
 He focused on cost-cutting, creating jobs, protecting community values and maintaining good services for the community.
 Prior to being elected alderman, Tony served on Watertown's Parks, Recreation and Forestry Commission.
 Since leaving City Council, he has served on the City of Watertown Planning Commission.

 They have two children, Alexander and Audrey.
 Both attend Watertown public schools.
-Tony has coached Alexander's soccer and baseball teams.
+Tony has coached Alexander's baseball, soccer and basketball teams.

 Tony Arnett's 25 years of public service began when he was elected to a 4-year term on the Yellow Springs Board of Education in Yellow Springs, Ohio in 1994.
 He was Board President in 1996, Vice-President 1994-95 and Legislative Liaison all 4 years.
 During his term, the School District built its first positive fund balance in over 10 years.
 He assisted in both the elementary school and high school achieving National Blue Ribbon School recognition by the U.S. Department of Education.